 What happened to Nimrod's Babylon?

-The religion formed by Cush and Nimrod marked the beginning of
+The religion, pushed by Cush and Nimrod, marked the beginning of pagan

 polytheism in the post-flood world: the worship of many gods.
 The snake,

-sun, and fire became their symbols of god on earth.
-Human sacrifice
+sun, and fire became their symbols of the pagan god on earth.
+Human

-spread out and only serve Him, Nimrod, through the empire and
+to spread out, and only serve Him, Nimrod, through this empire and

-religion of Babylon, began to unite the people - all under his "one-world government."
+religion of Babylon, began to unite the people - all under his "one-world

 According to tradition, Shem gathered 72 co-conspirators to help him, and